 Answering these questions will allow you to fine-tune your gear and food selection, develop a realistic timeline, and anticipate potential problems.

-It will be best for you if your partner is more experienced backpacker than you.
+It will be best for you if your partner is a more experienced backpacker than you.
 This will help you become more proficient in route finding and avoid common mistakes.
 Partnering up is easy if your soul mate also enjoys backpacking and has a similar level of fitness.
 But it gets more complicated if your physical preparation level isn’t similar or you have different goals.

 Evaluate your experience, skills, and knowledge.
 What are your goals?

 Many backpackers dream of hiking a long-distance trail in one continuous journey which is a major undertaking.
 Sometimes, people set off on one of these with just a hazy idea of the route yet they complete the whole trail.
 But far more give up within the first few days or weeks – and this includes those who do some planning.
 There are various reasons for failure.
 Heavy packs (full of irrelevant things), sore feet, exhaustion, unexpected weather, rough terrain, and trail conditions are among the most common.
 Detailed planning is advisable for a long-distance hike, especially one that will take several weeks.
 A gradual progression should precede a really long trip.
 First, try hiking shorter but still challenging trails, and then you will have enough knowledge and determination to finish a long walk.

 Preparation for a long trek means dealing with logistics, picking proper footwear and gear.
 It also means knowing the specific hazards related to the trail you’ve chosen.
 Thus, preparation can be one of the most challenging parts of the whole hiking experience.
 Yet, it’s very important that you not only prepare for your trip but you do it properly.
 You need to be realistic about how the demands of the trip you are considering align with the reality of your physical ability.

 Select an area